trisulnsm/dinodoc/trisuldocs/docs/ug/alerts/ddos.md

 Addresses in real time and alert when any of them exceed threshold for the following criteria.

-1. transmit or receive large volume of traffic
+1. Transmit or receive large volume of traffic
-2. transmit or receive large number of packets
+2. Transmit or receive large number of packets
-3. generate a large number of flows with TCP SYN or SYN/ACK
+3. Generate a large number of flows with TCP SYN or SYN/ACK
-4. flood with ICMP or ARP
+4. Flood with ICMP or ARP

 Furthermore you can configure Trisul to automatically track UDP protocols for amplification attacks like SNMP, DNS, CHARGEN, NTP and others by measuring IN vs OUT traffic and setting thresholds.